senthilkumarm1901/MyCourseWorkNotes/microsoft_pytorch_course/README.md

 </details>

  <details> <summary> Automatic Differentiation <code>torch.autograd</code> </summary>

+- `torch.autograd` is the engine that automatically computes gradients during model optimization

 - `Back Propagation`: An algorithm to adjust the `weights` in a neural network according to the `gradient` of the `loss function`.
 E.g. algorithm: `Stochastic Gradient Descent`
 - `Gradient`: Partial derivative of a multivariable loss/cost function